talesm/bootlang/docs/stage0-lesson2.md

 return parameters;
 ```

 And done!
 We have builtin types and operations enough to continue.
 As a challenge, try to edit the parse() method to handle function's parameters with our parseParameters().
+Also, how would you modify parseValue to handle parenthesis?.
 See my [source code] for this chapter, if you want and head to [next lesson].

 [old source code]: https://github.com/talesm/bootlang/tree/lesson0-1
 [source code]: https://github.com/talesm/bootlang/tree/lesson0-2